Learning Physics at Future $e^-e^+$ Colliders with Machine: Benchmark Study

 We present the cumulative Mollweide projections of these four classes of four-jet events in Fig.~\ref{fig:4jimg}.
 All of them display a pupil-like structure clearly.
 For these events, each of them contains two intermediate gauge bosons moving oppositely.
-The $Z_qZ_q$ event is somewhat like a double copy of $Z_q$ in the $Z_\nu Z_q$ event, which explains why the pupil size demonstrated in Fig.~\ref{fig:4jimg} is comparable to that of the $Z_\nu Z_q$ projection in Fig.~\ref{fig:eventimg}.
+The $Z_qZ_q$ event is somewhat like a double copy of $Z_q$ in the $Z_\nu Z_q$ event, which explains why the pupil size of the $Z_qZ_q$ projection in Fig.~\ref{fig:4jimg} is comparable to that of the $Z_\nu Z_q$ projection in Fig.~\ref{fig:eventimg}.
 The $W_qW_q$ event has two more-boosted intermediate gauge bosons, due ot $m_W < m_Z$.
 Its cumulative Mollweide projection thus has a smaller pupil stucture, with its radius being smaller than $\frac{\pi}{2}$ at $\cos \theta=0$.
-Also for the same reason, one has a bigger chance to find parton pairs with an included angle close to $\pi$ in the $W_qW_q$ event, compared to the $Z_{q,b}Z_{q,b}$ events.
-Most of them arise from pairing partons from different parent particles.
-Indeed, in the $W_qW_q$ cumulative Mollweide projection, the region outside the pupil is spilt to two: the dark one in the middle and the bright one close to the edge.
-We make this more explicit in Fig.~\ref{fig:angle}.
-Fig.~\ref{fig:roc4ja} displays the FW spectra of $\langle H_{EE;l} \rangle$ and event distributions w.r.t. $H_{EE;2}$ for the four-jet samples.
-As was discussed above, the FW oscillation pattern largely represents a collection of inter-correlations between all possible paired jet ancestral partons.
-Since the $W_qW_q$ events have a bigger chance to be found to have a parton pair with an obtuse included angle, it is not strange that the peaks in its FW spectrum are sharper than those in the $Z_{q,b}Z_{q,b}$ FW spectra in Fig.~\ref{fig:roc4ja}.
+In relation to this, one has a bigger chance to find the jet ancestral-parton pairs with an included angle close to $\pi$ in the $W_qW_q$ events, compared to the $Z_{q,b}Z_{q,b}$ ones.
+Most of such pairs are composed of the partons with different parent particles.
+Mainly due to this, in the $W_qW_q$ cumulative Mollweide projection, the region outside the pupil is approximately spilt to two: the dark one in the middle and the bright one close to the edge.
+We make this more explicit with Fig.~\ref{fig:angle}.
+It is exactly one to the partons comprising the magenda pair of $W_qW_q$ in this figure that results in the said bright region.
+Fig.~\ref{fig:roc4ja} displays the FW spectra of $\langle H_{EE;l} \rangle$ and the event distributions of $H_{EE;2}$ for the four-jet samples.
+As was discussed before, the FW oscillation pattern is a collective manifestation of the inter-correlations among all jet ancestral partons at leading order.
+Since the $W_qW_q$ events have a bigger chance to be found to have a parton pair with an obtuse included angle, it is not strange that the peaks in its FW spectrum are sharper than those of the $Z_{q,b}Z_{q,b}$ FW spectra.